top of page

 A pano of Opunohu Bay from

 Magic Mountain Overlook.
-Note
+(Note

-the azure colors of the lagoon.
+the azure colors of the lagoon.)

-Viking Neptune docked in Papeete, Tahiti.
+Viking Neptune docked

 That evening we sailed for Nuku Hiva, Marquesas Islands, and after two sea-days, we anchored in Taioha'e Bay.

-A pano of Taioha'e Bay, Nuku Hiva.
+A pano of Taioha'e Bay,

-(No, our ship hadn't gotten bent!)
+hadn't gotten bent!)

 Janet and I arranged for a tour of the island.
 We stopped at numerous locations, including scenic overlooks and sacred ruins.

-Our local guide, Ma'u, with our ship
+Our local guide, Ma'u, with

 18) We drove to Taipivai Bay, and visited the village where Herman Melville was a "guest-captive," according to his fictionalized account in Typee.
 (Quite inspirational for me, the visit and the book!)